xlcnd/isbnlib/README.rst

 Warning
 =======

-   This is the last version to support python 2.7.*!
+   The releases 3.10.* will be the last to support python 2.7.*!

 Info